DIY Skincare Ingredients: 18 Essential Groups for Natural Skincare

 • Coco-caprylate – a vegan alternative to silicones, giving a silky finish.

-Research confirms emollients not only soften but also improve skin barrier repair and comfort for sensitive skin (PubMed).
+Research confirms emollients not only soften but also improve skin barrier repair and comfort for sensitive skin (PMC9078150).

 Clays – Natural Detoxifiers